Johor Darul Ta'zim F.C.: Tan Sri Dato Haji Hassan Yunos Stadium

-Prior to 2020, Johor Darul Ta'zim FC played their home games at Tan Sri Dato' Haji Hassan Yunos Stadium, also known as Larkin Stadium.
+Prior to 2020, Johor Darul Ta'zim played their home games at Tan Sri Dato' Haji Hassan Yunos Stadium, also known as Larkin Stadium.
 The stadium was originally built in 1964, with a capacity of 15,000 spectators.
 The stadium is named after the former Menteri Besar of Johor, Tan Sri Dato Hj.
 Hassan Yunus.

 In 1991, the stadium's capacity was doubled following extensive renovations.
 An athletics track, floodlight masts and media infrastructure were added to allow the ground to host major events.
 The stadium was also used for the FIFA U-20 World Cup and Sukma Games.

 Sultan Ibrahim Stadium

 The Sultan Ibrahim Stadium was completed in January 2020 and is located within the vicinity of JDT Sports City.
 The club's new headquarters are part of the stadium complex.
 The stadium has a capacity for 40,000 spectators and was constructed by Country Garden Pacificview at the cost of MYR 200 million.
-It is named after the state's ruler, Ibrahim Ismail of Johor.
+It is named after the state's ruler, Ibrahim Iskandar of Johor.